 Question: Is the IRS up for the challenge?

 Answer: It should be, but there are concerns.
 Many tax experts and some lawmakers question whether the IRS, with its out-of-date computer systems, shrunken work force and its myriad of other duties, will be fully able to deliver periodic child credit payments.

-Setting up a new program to deliver regular payments to taxpayers who must meet complex eligibility requirements to qualify for the child credit will be a challenge for an agency that is not used to sending out periodic payments.
-The IRS will need more funding for such a big undertaking.
-The American Rescue Plan gives $400 million to the IRS to take on the additional work, but some experts question whether this is enough.
-The IRS says that to facilitate advanced payments of the credit, it will have to build a system to compute and recompute payments as taxpayers provide new information.
+Setting up a new program to deliver regular payments to taxpayers who must meet complex eligibility requirements to qualify for the child credit is a challenge for an agency that is not used to sending out periodic payments.
+The IRS says that to facilitate advanced payments of the credit, it is having to build a system to compute and recompute payments as taxpayers provide new information.
 Such a system must also be able to issue and track payments, as well as reconcile all payments sent out to each taxpayer during the year with the taxpayer's credit taken on the tax return.
-The agency will also need to develop a program to flag returns that don't accurately include all advance payments received during the year.
+The agency also needs to develop a program to flag returns that don't accurately include all advance payments received during the year.

 Another issue that the IRS will have to deal with is how to minimize the potential for fraud when it comes to refundable child tax credits.
 For example, the IRS estimates that in 2019 it improperly paid $7.2 billion in such refundable credits.

-Nevertheless, despite all these challenges, IRS Commissioner Charles Rettig told Congress that the tax agency can handle the job.
-We hope he's right!
+Nevertheless, despite all these challenges, IRS Commissioner Charles Rettig says that the tax agency can handle the job.

 Post-2021 Child Tax Credit

 Question: Will the higher child tax credit and advance payments eventually be made permanent?